 Wellington College’s Student/Learning Support Department, Te Pou Whirinaki, is focused on providing support and care to help remove barriers to ensure that all students can access the curriculum.
 Te Pou Whirinaki, literally means ‘post to lean on, pillar of support, dependable and reliable person’ and this is what we try and embody as a team.

-The Department consists of HoD, Stephanie Glover, Co-Special Education Needs Co-ordinators (SENCOs), Saskia Manktelow and Brenda van der Meulen, an Autistic Spectrum Disorder (ASD) Advisor and Mentor, Henry Fane De Salis, and a large team of teacher aides.
+The Department consists of Lead Teacher, Deb Marshall, Special Education Needs Coordinators (Co-SENCOs), Saskia Manktelow / Brenda van der Meulen, Autistic Spectrum Disorder (ASD) Advisor /Student Mentor, Henry Fane de Salis and a team of Teacher Aides.

 Getting in touch

 Included in the online enrolment application form is a section under ‘school questions.’
 Here you are invited to provide details of any support needs or requirements.

 Learning Support Lead Teacher: Deb Marshall - phone 802 2520 x 815 or email email@example.com

 Co-SENCOs: Saskia Manktelow and Brenda van der Meulen - phone 802 2520 x815

 or email firstname.lastname@example.org